 Mesmer - A scholar profession focused on illusion magic.
 A number of their skills involve creating illusionary copies of themselves, either "clones" that look identical to the caster to confuse the enemy, or "phantasms" that are ghostly copies of the caster with less health but more damage.
 They can also shatter these illusions to damage or debuff enemies or buff themselves.
 Many Mesmer spells will inflict Confusion; a new condition that causes enemies to take damage whenever they activate a skill.

 Ranger - An adventurer profession that can use both ranged (but only bows, not guns) and melee weapons, with the ranged weapons covering a variety of roles and melee abilities being focused around quick movement and defense.
-May also use traps and spirits to defend or influence an area respectively.
+May also use traps and nature spirits to defend or influence an area respectively.
 Their unique mechanic is animal pets, which can be equipped with a number of different skills for different roles, depending on the exact type of pet.

 Thief - An adventurer profession that can use both ranged and melee weapons and is the first class announced to use pistols.
 Utilizes shadowstepping, traps, and stealth in combat.
-As a unique mechanic, rather than having cooldowns, thief skills consume some of the character's ten 'initiative' points.
+As a unique mechanic, rather than having cooldowns, thief skills consume some of the character's twelve 'initiative' points.
 The thief can also steal an item from a foe and use it as an impromptu weapon.

 The game currently has a level cap of 80, with skills and abilities being a mixture of weapon choice and individual customization.
 Instead of traditional quests, it makes use of 'Dynamic Events' and 'Renown Hearts', which simulate quest conditions out in the world for the player to solve rather than filling up a quest log in a town.
 There are also individualized personal stories based on a player's race and what choices they made during character creation.Since January 2013, the developers have released regular "Living Story" updates.
 These updates provide episodic story chapters that last roughly a month before being Lost Forever.
 Since these updates are all building towards a bigger story, for people who want to catch up, a summary of the story so far can be found on the game's official wiki, and some kind Youtubers have thoroughly recorded all of the story update content.
+As of July 2014, the Living World has become more episodic, with a storyline unlocked for level 80 characters if they log in during the 2 week span and then able to play through the story whenever they want on all characters.
+Players who do miss this window will be able to buy the chapters for gems.

 This game contains examples of: